PH-Tools/honeybee_REVIVE_grasshopper/tests/resilience/comparison/README.md

-Below is a comparison of two EnergyPlus simulation models: one done using the [KMR Example model](https://github.com/Phius-ResearchComittee/REVIVE/releases/tag/v24.2.0) provided by Phius and the Phius GUI tool, and another using a [Honeybee-REVIVE model](https://github.com/PH-Tools/honeybee_REVIVE_grasshopper/blob/main/tests/phius_rv2024_model.hbjson) which was built to match the KMR example as closely as possible using Honeybee Grasshopper methods and components.
+Below is a comparison of two EnergyPlus simulation sets: one set of simulations using the [KMR Example model](https://github.com/Phius-ResearchComittee/REVIVE/releases/tag/v24.2.0) provided by Phius with the Phius GUI tool, and another using a [Honeybee-REVIVE model](https://github.com/PH-Tools/honeybee_REVIVE_grasshopper/blob/main/tests/phius_rv2024_model.hbjson) which was built to match the KMR example as closely as possible using Honeybee Grasshopper methods and components.
 The test model is a single-zone, single-family home.
 The home includes a below-grade basement, as well as two on-grade floor surfaces ("Crawlspace" and "Slab"):

 ![Screenshot 2024-11-10 at 1 54 14 PM](https://github.com/user-attachments/assets/16ee8959-04b4-4815-8975-660c6f56d87b)